• Skip to main content

 Masters Requirements

-• Graduate School of Arts and Sciences on-line application
+1. Graduate School of Arts and Sciences online application

-7a) Non-native speakers of English must have a TOEFL score of 570 (IBT88/CBT230) or higher.
-Exceptions: 1) Students applying only for the Elementary Japanese Pedagogy course do not need a TOEFL score.2) Non-native English speakers who hold a bachelor’s degree from a four-year college in the United States do not need a TOEFL score.
-However, students who have only a two-year degree (such as an MA) from an American university are NOT exempt from submitting a TOEFL score.
+• Non-native English speakers who hold a bachelor’s degree from a four-year college in the United States do not need a TOEFL score.
+However, students who have only a two-year degree (such as an M.A.) from an American university are NOT exempt from submitting

-7b) Non-native speakers of Japanese must achieve a rating of “Advanced-High” or higher in the Oral Proficiency Interview (OPI) by ACTFL (American Council on the Teaching of Foreign Languages).
-Applications must be postmarked by February 15, 2022.
+7b) Non-native speakers of Japanese must achieve a rating of “Advanced High” or higher in the Oral Proficiency Interview (OPI) by ACTFL (American Council on the Teaching of Foreign Languages).

 For further information, please contact: